MOHAMMADALSIFAN/vttp-notes/Angular.md

 	route: ActivatedRouteSnapshot, state: RouterStateSnapshot) => {

 	if (orderForm.form.dirty)
-		return confirm('You have not saved the order.\nAre you sure you want to leave?> }
+		return confirm('You have not saved the order.\nAre you sure you want to leave?')

+	return true;
+}

+{path:..., canDeactivate: [hasSaved]}
 ```
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTExOTg1MTA0ODcsMTk2MjY4NjU0Ml19
+eyJoaXN0b3J5IjpbLTExODIzNDc4OTAsMTk2MjY4NjU0Ml19
 -->